samiuljahan/geocodeapi/README.md

 How to start the application
 ---

-1. Run `mvn clean install` to build your application
+1. Run `mvn clean install` to build the  application
 1. Start application with `java -jar target/api-1.jar server config.yml`
-1. To check that your application is running enter url `http://localhost:5020`
+1. To check that whether the application is running enter url `http://localhost:5020`

 Health Check
 ---

-To see your applications health enter url `http://localhost:5021/healthcheck`
+To the applications health enter url `http://localhost:5021/healthcheck`